nibingcheng/pokemon-express/README.md

 	};
 	```

-6. Once the above changes our made, the easiest thing for us to do is drop our tables, re-migrate and re-seed.
+6. Once the above changes are made, the easiest thing for us to do so this changes reflects on the database is:

+	1. drop our tables **`npx sequelize db:migrate:undo:all`**
+	1. re-migrate **`npx sequelize db:migrate`**
+	1. re-seed **`npx sequelize db:seed:all`**

 This will ensure that the teamIds will match the players in the database.
-You can try this:

-	- Delete the tables from the database in pgAdmin
-	- Run `npx sequelize db:migrate` then `npx sequelize db:seed:all`

 ### hasMany Association